Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 * Using semantic HTML.
 * Adding sr-only to the menu links so that screen readers know which page they are on.
 * Applying the hover element on all buttons and the navigation toggler button (hamburger menu) on the site so that the user is aware they are hovering over a button.
+* Text logos in the navigation bar, turn bold when user hovers over them.
+* Appropriate titles of pages have been put onto the browser tabs.
 * Ensuring that there is a enough colour contrast throughout the site and the background does not distract from the game or content.
 * Displaying appropriate title on page tab, so users can easily see where they are on the site, just by looking at the tab.
+* Autocomplete added to inputs on contact page form so it is quicker and easier for user to fill out.

 ### Languages Used